EDUCBA Logo

 • Autocad consists of most of the process by use of dialog modal.
 This feature will be the Most irritating factor for a MicroStation user.
 The screen gets filled up with dialogs very fast in a micro station.

-• In AutoCAD, you cannot see rubber banding and cursors simultaneously in multiple viewports while refreshing multiple windows on completion of some steps.
+• In AutoCAD, you cannot see rubber banding and cursors simultaneously in multiple viewports while refreshing multiple windows after completing some steps.

 • The micro station allows parametric Drawings.
 But AutoCAD does not allow this feature.

-• Microstation supports technical interface .it has a user-friendly feature, but it needs extensive training for better understand.
+• Microstation supports the technical interface.
+It has a user-friendly feature but needs extensive training for better understanding.

 • Microstation supports Typical layer controls.

 • Micro Station provides a powerful platform for other discipline-specific simulation applications.
-It automates drawing production and annotation tasks and integrates related documents and information into the 3D model through links embedded in it.
+It automates drawing production and annotation tasks and integrates related documents and information into the 3D model through embedded links.

 AutoCAD vs Microstation Comparison Table